-Hello and welcome to the FOURTH installment of Gnomad Homies!
-We had so much fun sitting down over coffee and Skype with Emma and Sven from @gobigemma.
+For this fourth installment of Gnomad Homies, we had of fun fun sitting down over coffee and Skype with Emma and Sven from @gobigemma.

 We put solar panels on the roof, put in a water tank because there was no water.
 We never really used the sink so we took that out.
 The wood is super heavy, pretty close to the maximum weight, so the van doesn’t have much oomph.

 How long have you been living in Big Emma?
 Do you live in it full time or part time?

 We started in June 2016.
 We are doing this full time.
 We don’t plan on being back home for another two or three years.
 And by “home” we consider Germany home.
 We don’t know if we’ll ever live there again, but that’s what we think of as home.

 What made you decide to do this, and what was the transition like?